Parenting without Conflict

 - Emergent findings indicate that n=2 children whose parents attended Restorative Thinking Limited’s RWC & PWC programme are able to express their feelings within the home environment.
 Parents attribute this to improved empathic course facilitators who delivered material which supported them to develop better communication and parenting skills. (p.15)

-In Autumn 2017, the programme was delivered in partnership with POPS (Partners of Prisoners) at HMP Risley; our internal evaluation report will be available soon.
+In Autumn 2017, the programme was delivered in partnership with POPS (Partners of Prisoners) at HMP Risley; our internal evaluation report is available here.